Brad Rubinstein: Shtar

 Following his religious awakening, Rubinstein moved to Israel and began studying at the Aish HaTorah yeshiva in Jerusalem.
 There, he met rapper and fellow baal teshuvah Ori Murray, with whom he co-founded the Jewish hip hop group Shtar in 2006.
 They released their debut album, Infinity, in 2011; it was re-released the following year after the group signed to Shemspeed Records.

 In December 2012, the group independently released the Boss EP, which he co-produced with Adrian Bushby and which featured a collaboration with Jewish rapper Nissim (then D. Black) on the song "Rabbit Hole".

-Personal life

-Rubinstein lives in Beit Shemesh with his wife and seven children and his favorite is his fourth "Yehuda Boruch".